On toric generators in the unitary and special unitary bordism rings: Special unitary bordism

 Theorem~\ref{mainth} provides quasitoric representatives for the elements $y_i\in\OSU_{2i}$ described in Theorem~\ref{yidescr} for $i\ge5$.
 The elements $y_2$, $y_3$, $y_4$ cannot be represented by quasitoric manifolds because of Theorem~\ref{lowdimqt}.
-However, it may be possible that $y_2y_3$ and other polynomials in $y_2,y_3,y_4$ of degree $\ge10$ can be represented by quasitoric $SU$-manifolds, which would provide a positive answer to Question~\ref{question}.
+Any polynomial in these elements cannot be represented by a quasitoric manifold for the same reason: the Krichever genus $\varphi_{\mathrm K}\colon\OU\to R_{\mathrm K}$ vanishes on quasitoric $SU$-manifolds, but $\varphi_{\mathrm K}$ is nonzero on any polynomial in $y_2$, $y_3$, $y_4$.
+We thank Michael Wiemeler for this observation.

 The element $x_1^2\in\mathcal W_4$ (see Theorem~\ref{Wring}) is represented by $9\C P^1\times\C P^1-8\C P^2$, which is also the bordism class of a toric manifold over a 12-gon, with characteristic numbers $c_1^2=0$ and $c_2=12$ (so $s_2=-24$).
 The element $y_2=2x_1^2\in\OSU_4$ is represented by a \emph{K3 surface}, but not by a toric manifold.